satorobo/revert-reset-practice/README.md

 # revert-reset-practice
 Git practice for revert and reset
+update for mistake